nylander/get_fasta_info/README.md

 These tools gives a brief summary of number of sequences, min, max, and average sequence lengths, for FASTA or FASTQ formatted files.

-For installation, see file `INSTALL`.
+For installation, see file (`INSTALL`)[INSTALL].

 ## `get_fasta_info`

 #### Description:

 Program written in C. Distributed under the MIT license.

 Will report number of sequences, min/max/average sequence lengths, and file name read, as tab-delimited output.
 In addition, if option `-g` is used,